The sensory garden is located within a raised corner of the old English walled garden and was more recently used for the growing of herbs.

 Once the construction work was complete, over 30 volunteers came to the first community action day and worked hard to remove many of the existing, but 'tired' plants.
 Some of these were potted up to raise funds at the village fair, while some were saved for replanting.
 The beds were dug over and made ready to add soil improvers, before replanting with new and exciting sensory plants.

 Two community workshops were then run with a local artist, to help design archways over the entrance and exit to the garden.
 The first workshop involved input from a large group of sight-impaired people, with the second workshop being open for all visitors to the park to take part in.
 The volunteers are now working hard to secure the funding to have these made and installed.

-The village plan committee now has sponsors for most of the flower beds, but will be looking for further sponsorship from local businesses and organisations to help with the on-going development of the project.
+The village plan committee now has sponsors for most of the flower beds, but will be looking for further sponsorship from local businesses and organisations to help with the development of the project.
 All ideas and offers welcome!